Lymphocytic choriomeningitis: Virology

 When LCMV attacks a cell, the process of replication starts by attachment of the virus to host receptors through its surface glycoproteins.
 It is then endocytosed into a vesicle inside the host cell and creates a fusion of the virus and vesicle membranes.
 The ribonucleocapsid is then released in the cytoplasm.
 The RNA-dependent, RNA-polymerase brought along with the virus initially binds to a promoter on the L and S segments and begins transcription from negative-stranded to a positive-stranded mRNA.
 The formation of a strong hairpin sequence at the end of each gene terminates transcription.
 The mRNA strands are capped by the RNA-dependent, RNA-polymerase in the cytoplasm and are then subsequently translated into the four proteins essential for LCMV assembly.
 The ribonucleocapsid interacts with the Z matrix protein and buds on the cell membrane, releasing the virion out from the infected cell.
+Recent research has suggested that LCMV is also able to infect neighbouring cells independently of budding and release via intercellular membrane/cytoplasmic projections known as tunneling nanotubes.
+This transfer of components between cells without release into the extracellular environment is believed to be a mechanism of immune evasion employed by the virus.

-The first arenavirus, Lymphocytic choriomeningitis mammarenavirus (LCMV), was isolated in 1933 by Charles Armstrong during a study of an epidemic in St. Louis.
+The first arenavirus, Lymphocytic choriomeningitis virus (LCMV), was isolated in 1933 by Charles Armstrong during a study of an epidemic in St. Louis.
 Although not the cause of the outbreak, LCMV was found to be a cause of nonbacterial or aseptic meningitis.

 In 1996, Peter Doherty and Rolf Zinkernagel shared the Nobel Prize in Medicine and Physiology, for their work with LCMV which led to a fundamental understanding of the adaptive immune response, MHC restriction.
 In the 1970s, studies concerning the importance of MHC locus were done exclusively in transplantation and tumor rejection.
 Taking this into consideration, Doherty and Zinkernagel were working on the response of mice to virus infections.
 They observed that T-cell receptors must recognise a complex of foreign antigen and an MHC antigen in order to destroy infected cells.
-Their key experiment involved harvesting of splenocytes containing LCMV-specific cytotoxic T lymphocytes(CTL) from an infected mouse strain A. These were then mixed in vitro with virus infected fibroblasts or macrophages from two different mouse strains, A and B. By the method of Cr-release cytotoxicity assay, thereby tagging the CTL with chromium-51 (Cr-51), the CTL destruction of infected cells was quantified by release of Cr-51.
+Their key experiment involved harvesting of splenocytes containing LCMV-specific cytotoxic T lymphocytes (CTL) from an infected mouse strain A. These were then mixed in vitro with virus infected fibroblasts or macrophages from two different mouse strains, A and B. By the method of Cr-release cytotoxicity assay, thereby tagging the CTL with chromium-51 (Cr-51), the CTL destruction of infected cells was quantified by release of Cr-51.
 The results showed that CTL killed only the infected cells from strain A, and they did not lyse uninfected cells or infected cells from strain B. They concluded that these virus specific CTLs only lyse cells carrying the same molecules of the major histocompatibility site (MHC) as the CTLs themselves.
 Thus, the virus-specific CTLs are "MHC-restricted".
 This discovery lead to a greater understanding of an important aspect of the immune system.